steemit/devportal-tutorials-js/tutorials/09_get_account_comments/README.md

 });
 ```

-Query is the path which we want to extract from Steem blockchain state.
-In our example we are using `@steemitblog` account and `comments` to its content.
-Result will be current state object with various information as well as `content` object property holding content of the query.
+`query` is the path from where want to extract Steem blockchain state.
+In our example we are querying `comments` from the `@steemitblog` account.
+The result will be the current state object with various information as well as the `content` property holding the content of the query.

-Following is example of returned object:
+The following is an example of the returned object:

 ```json
 {